PawanKL/Pthread-vs-OpenMP/README.md

 ## Explanation

-In OpenMp version we used Section clause which defines how many sections will be run in parallel.
+In OpenMp version we have used Section clause which defines how many sections will be run in parallel.
 In both merge and quick sort we have define two sections running parallel.
 One for the half part of the array and other for remaining part of array which they will be further divided in sub parts.

 In Pthread version we create one main thread for execution of two local threads running parallel.
 In both merge and quick sort we create one main thread and two local threads and two local threads wil be created simultaneously for each recursive call.
 One for the half part of the array and other for remaining part of array which they will be further divided in sub parts.